cover cropping, AS A METHOD OF REPLENISHING SOIL NUTRIENTS, what is Cover Cropping?

 (vi) Cover cropping suppresses weeds.

-(vii) It protects the surface of the soil from direct heat of the sun
+(vii) It protects the surface of the soil from the direct heat of the sun

 (viii) It reduces leaching of the soil nutrients

-(ix) It acts as wind breaks and cuts down wind movement
+(ix) It acts as a windbreak and cuts down wind movement

 (x) It provides a suitable cover for soil organisms, e.g earthworms and millipede

-HERE YOU WILL FIND EVERY AVAILABLE TOPICS ABOUT AGRICULTURAL SCIENCE AND BIOLOGY.
+HERE YOU WILL FIND EVERY AVAILABLE TOPIC ABOUT AGRICULTURAL SCIENCE AND BIOLOGY.
 AND THE LINKS TO THEIR

 - BALANCED DIETS